Macro-econ/Lyn-Alden/README.md

 ## Conclusion: Currency Devaluation as an Endgame
 - **Lesson:** In high-debt environments, the likely outcome is a combination of high fiscal deficits, low yields, and currency devaluation.
 Timing and the magnitude of fiscal policy interventions will determine whether inflation or disinflation dominates.
 - **Example:** The 2020s may see a repeat of 1940s-style policies, with significant fiscal spending leading to inflation and currency devaluation as the primary tools to manage excessive debt.

-# Key Lessons from "Does QE Cause Wealth Inequality?"
+# "Does QE Cause Wealth Inequality?"

 ## 1. The Rise of Wealth Concentration
 - **Lesson:** Wealth concentration, rather than wealth inequality, is the issue.
 Extreme wealth concentration leads to social unrest, populism, and potential major policy changes.